A pairing hypothesis based on resonating valence bond state for hole doped copper oxide high temperature superconductors: Introduction

 \section{Introduction}

-One experiment \cite{1} shows clearly that Cooper pairs are still carries of high-temperature superconducting state for hole-doped copper-oxide high-temperature superconductors (HDCO-HTSCs).
-For conventional superconductors, crystal lattice is a background of superconducting state and its collective modes (phonons) provide glue for Cooper pairs.
-However, the breakthrough of McMillan limit reveals that the glue of Cooper pairs of HDCO-HTSCs is no longer provided by crystal lattice background.
+For conventional superconductors, crystal lattice is a background of superconducting state and its Goldstone modes (phonons) provide glue for Cooper pairs.
+Although experiments \cite{1,2} shows that Cooper pairs are still carries of hole-doped copper-oxide high-temperature superconductors (HDCO-HTSCs), the breakthrough of McMillan limit reveals that the glue of Cooper pairs of HDCO-HTSCs is no longer provided by crystal lattice background.
 If high-temperature superconducting state still need one background to provide glue for its Cooper pairs, what is the kind of background?
-In this paper we propose this background is a resonating valence-bond (RVB) state \cite{2} which collective modes are glue of Cooper pairs.
+In this paper we propose this background is a resonating valence-bond (RVB) state \cite{3} which Goldstone modes (rubions) provide glue for Cooper pairs of high-temperature superconducting state.

-The phenomenon \cite{3} that pseudogap coexists with superconducting gap below $T_{c}$ reveals that RVB state is a background of high-temperature superconducting state.
-Anderson's RVB theory \cite{2}--- pseudogap state is a RVB state--- still provides the best explanation for pseudogap phenomenon, in which pseudogap comes from pair-breaking of singlet pair.
+The proposal that RVB state is a background of high-temperature superconducting state is supported by the phenomenon \cite{4} that pseudogap coexists with superconducting gap.
+Anderson theory A \cite{3}--- pseudogap state is a RVB state--- still provides a good explanation with pseudogap phenomenon, in which pseudogap comes from pair-breaking of singlet pair and is a high energy single particle excitation of RVB state.
 So pseudogap is a signal of RVB state same as superconducting gap is a signal of superconducting state.
-The phenomenon that pseudogap coexists with superconducting gap reveals that RVB state coexists with superconducting state and the former is a background of the latter below $T_{c}$.
+The phenomenon that pseudogap coexists with superconducting gap reveals that RVB state coexists with high-temperature superconducting state and the former is a background of the latter below $T_{c}$.

 There are two kinds of pictures about the phenomenon that pseudogap coexists with superconducting gap.
-One is single-gap picture \cite{4,5,6,7} and another is two-gap picture \cite{8,9,10,11,12,13}.
-Single-gap picture shows that pseudogap is a precursor of superconducting gap, which supports Anderson theory A: the pseudogap state is a RVB state below $T^{*}$ and simultaneously supports Anderson theory B \cite{14}: below $T_{c}$ the RVB state translates itself into high-temperature superconducting state in which singlet pairs melt into Cooper pairs.
-However, two-gap picture shows that pseudogap is different from superconducting gap and Cooper pairs can't come from the melting of singlet pairs, which rejects Anderson theory B but still supports Anderson theory A. This poses a rather puzzling situation and has been extensively discussed \cite{15}.
+One is single-gap picture \cite{5,6,7,8} and another is two-gap picture \cite{9,10,11,12,13,14}.
+Single-gap picture shows that pseudogap is a precursor of superconducting gap, which supports Anderson theory A and simultaneously supports Anderson theory B \cite{15}: below $T_{c}$ the RVB state translates itself into high-temperature superconducting state in which singlet pairs melt into Cooper pairs.
+However, two-gap picture shows that pseudogap is different essentially from superconducting gap and Cooper pairs can't come from the melting of singlet pairs, which rejects Anderson theory B but still supports Anderson theory A. This poses a rather puzzling situation and has been extensively discussed \cite{16}.